 Liz Fletcher started her career in theatre and dance but soon moved into singing and has become one of Britain's best known jazz vocalists, recently starring in a Nina Simone show at London's Cadogan Hall.
 Liz has led her own band many times at Ronnie Scott’s, as well as at the Glastonbury Festival, and Southport, Swanage, Scarborough and Zoetermeer (Holland) jazz festivals.
 She recorded two albums written by saxophonist Alan Barnes with acclaimed British playwright Alan Plater.

-Alex Garnett has appeared with many diverse artists across the spectrum such as Sir John Dankworth, Wynton Marsalis, Humphrey Littleton, Van Morrison and The Rolling Stones.
-Alex can be seen at his weekly late-night residency at Ronnie Scott’s Jazz Club every Monday and Tuesday while not touring as a member of Ronnie Scott’s All-Stars.
+Alex Garnett, multi award-winning sax player, has appeared with many diverse artists across the spectrum such as Sir John Dankworth, Wynton Marsalis, Humphrey Littleton, Van Morrison and The Rolling Stones.
+Alex is a well-known face at Ronnie Scott’s with regular appearances hosting at the club, and has toured extensively as leader of Ronnie Scott’s All-Stars.

 Matt Skelton enjoys a diverse musical career that encompasses jazz, west end shows, big bands and orchestral music.
 He has accompanied many leading internationally known jazz figures such as Harry ''Sweets'' Edison, Conte Candoli, Curtis Stigers and Kurt Elling.
 He was Sir Richard Rodney Bennett’s drummer, and for eight years played in Stacey Kent's group.
 Matt regularly plays with The LSO and other symphony orchestras in the UK and Ireland.